Dormers, what are they and why we love them

 Before deciding that a dormer is what your house is missing, know that there a few considerations you should review first.
 Dormers come in a wide variety of styles, sizes, and costs, and all require some major demolition and construction.

 Simple Gable dormers, or doghouse dormers, are the most common and typically are constructed in several rows.
 Shed dormers are named because they look like a shed on a roof, will maximize the amount of usable interior space.
 A hipped dormer is where the roof slants back as it rises and this occurs on the front of the dormer as well as on the sides.
 Hipped dormers are most often on houses that also have hipped roofs.
 The more decorative dormer styles are known as segmented and eyebrow dormers.
 Both styles have arched roofs and while they are typically architectural statements, they are also used to add light or headroom to upstairs spaces.

-Some considerations to take into account before adding a dormer would be style, size, and cost of dormer:
+Considerations to take into account before adding a dormer would be style, size, and cost to add a dormer:

 - Dormers require permits before construction.
 Depending on your town, this could be the most time-consuming part of your construction process.
 Permits can typically range from $200 to a few thousand dollars.

 - Do you want to add an extra window to a room or expand the attic to create more usable space?
 Know what size and type of dormer you want and whether it is ideal for the overall design you are working towards.

 - Keep in mind, the bigger the dormer, the bigger the cost.
 Here are a few examples of the cost to add a dormer:

 - A simple window dormer usually costs around $10,000-$15,000

 - A bathroom dormer can average around $40,000-$50,000 (including the cost of materials